 Aramis shook off the sand and rolled the parchment.
 He picked up the lone candle on his desk and let some wax seal the edges.
 After, he placed a hand over the scroll and muttered a few words.
 The spell taxed him little as it only prevented anyone but the intended to open it.

 Ciara stirred as the link between them began to flutter.
-She opened one glorious green eye, her red scales flickered in the dimmer light cast by the candle and slowly cooling rock.
+She opened one glorious green eye as her red scales flickered in the dimmer light cast by the candle and slowly cooling rock.

 Is it done?